Are there Low-Cost or Free Summer Programs for High School Students?

 This program is designed for students who are interested in potentially pursuing college majors in engineering and science.
 Participating students have a chance to learn from instructors, participate in workshops, and develop skills through project-based activities.

-Students also have the opportunity to meet professors and learn about different areas within engineering.
+Students also have the opportunity to meet professors and learn about different areas in the engineering field.
 This summer program is residential and it is free for accepted students.
 The program is intended for students who have completed 10th or 11th grade.
 The program is also meant to support students who have not been exposed to engineering as well as those who have a financial need.
 Based on the program’s information, female students and students from backgrounds that have been underrepresented in engineering are encouraged to apply.

 The University of Santa Clara also offers a summer program, known as Young Scholars, which enables motivated high school students, who are freshmen through juniors, to take classes at the university for a seventy-five percent reduction from the traditional cost.

 - Research Science Institute Summer Program at the Massachusetts Institute of Technology